dgaydukov/cert-aws/files/sa.md

 * Glacier - 4h to read data
 * Glacier Deep Archive - 12h to read data

+TA (Transfer Acceleration) - fast (up to 5 times) file transfer over long distances between on-premise and s3, by using CloudFront edge locations, so when you upload file to s3, it first goes to nearest edge location, and from there transferred to s3 using aws internal network.
+To use TA your app should use `.s3-accelerate.amazonaws.com/.s3-accelerate.dualstack.amazonaws.com` endpoints.
+You can also use standard endpoints to access s3.
+So you can use different endpoints for standard and accelerated s3 access.
+So use TA if you have geographically distributed customers or you constantly moves GB/TB of data across continents.
+If you file less than 1GB you should use CloudFront’s PUT/POST, otherwise use TA.

 ###### Glacier
 Glacier - low-cost tape-drive storage value with  $0.007 per gigabyte per month.
 Used to store backups that you don't need frequently.
 Access to data can take from few minutes to a few hours.
 You store data as archives.